Khitan people: Economy

-As nomadic Khitans originally engaged in stockbreeding, fishing, and hunting.
-Looting Chinese villages and towns as well as neighboring tribes was also a helpful source of slaves, Chinese handcraft, and food, especially in times of famine.
+Nomadic Khitans originally engaged in stockbreeding, fishing, and hunting.
+Looting Chinese villages and towns as well as neighboring tribes was also a helpful source of slaves, Chinese handicrafts, and food, especially in times of famine.
 Under the influence of China, and following the administrative need for a sedentary administration, the Khitans began to engage in farming, crop cultivation and the building of cities.
-Different from the Chinese and Balhae farmers, who cultivated wheat and sorghum millet, the Khitan farmers cultivated panicled millet.
+Unlike the Chinese and Balhae farmers, who cultivated wheat and sorghum millet, the Khitan farmers cultivated panicled millet.
 The ruling class of the Liao dynasty still undertook hunting campaigns in late summer in the tradition of their ancestors.
 After the fall of the Liao dynasty, the Khitans returned to a more nomadic life.

 Religion

 The Khitans practiced shamanism in which animals played an important role.
-Hunters would offer a sacrifice to the spirit of the animal they were hunting and wore a pelt from the same animal during the hunt.
+Hunters offered a sacrifice to the spirit of the animal they were hunting and wore a pelt from the same animal during the hunt.
 There were festivals to mark the catching of the first fish and wild goose, and annual sacrifices of animals to the sky, earth, ancestors, mountains, rivers, and others.
 Every male member of the Khitan would sacrifice a white horse, white sheep, and white goose during the Winter solstice.

 When a Khitan nobleman died, burnt offerings were sacrificed at the full and new moons.
 The body was exposed for three years in the mountains, after which the bones would be cremated.
 The Khitan believed that the souls of the dead rested at a place called the Black Mountain, near Rehe Province.

 Khitan tents always faced east, and they revered the sun, but the moon did not have a large role in their religion.
 They also practiced a form of divination where they went to war if the shoulder blade of a white sheep cracked while being heated (scapulimancy).

 Women

 Khitan women hunted, rode horses and practiced archery.
 They did not practice foot binding, which started becoming popular among the Han during the Song dynasty.
-The Khitan practiced polygamy and generally preferred marriage within the tribe, but it was not unknown for an Emperor to take wives from other groups, such as Han, Korean, and Turkic.
+The Khitan practiced polygamy and generally preferred marriage within the tribe, but it was not unknown for an Emperor to take wives from other groups, such as the Han, Koreans, and Turkic tribes.